LIS System Configuration: Client/Server or SaaS/Cloud, Which is Best? Why Not Make the Same Decision Google Made?

 Many companies are turning to the cloud and SaaS LIS solutions.
 With these, you connect via the Internet to an LIS vendor-hosted system that has spent the money and has the personnel to keep the probability of the system going down to a minimum.
 You are charged a reasonably low fee to have your patient lab data managed on it.
 Sounds good, huh?
 Not so fast.

 With SaaS solutions, much of the risk rests with the Internet.
 Every time your Internet goes down, you face basically the same problems as you do when your server goes down: no ability to process data, loss of data, and corrupted data.
-Back to Square One.
+Back to square one.
+Further, with SaaS/Cloud solution, who owns the data can be an issue.
+Once you send your data to their server, technically they likely own it and therefore control it, and they control your ability to retrieve it.

 There’s a third option to consider.
 Let me tell you a little story: Google made a corporate decision to be available 100% of the time to any part of the world where the Internet is running.
 They certainly have the resources and personnel to create the best system possible.
 However they realized the risks of Client/Server and SaaS downtime existed no matter what they threw at it and chose an advanced third option: Edge Computing.